Kava-Labs/kava/swagger-ui/how_to_run_dredd_tests.md

 (See `test-results` in the `swagger-ui` for what the `dredd` output should look like.)

+`dredd swagger.yaml localhost:1317`

+If you want to run with the debug logs printed out use the following command:

 `dredd swagger.yaml localhost:1317 --loglevel=debug`

 5) Finally stop the blockchain and rest server using the following script: